mpaktiti/blog/content/blog/joker-on-the-fight-against-injustice/index.md

 Joker was a great movie.
 And the performance by Joaquin Phoenix was phenomenal.
 He deserved the Oscar he got.
 Mostly people agree on that.

 What they don't agree on is the things he said at his acceptance speech.
-If you haven't watched it yet, you can find it here: [Joaquin Phoenix - Oscars Acceptance Speech](https://www.youtube.com/watch?v=WVPw0UrjLuo)
+If you haven't watched it yet, you can find it here: `youtube: WVPw0UrjLuo`

 This made part of the Internet angry.
 I saw a video by a dude making fun of Phoenix and then drinking a glass of milk, saying it was delicious.
 Others were commenting on how Joaquin is either crazy or high.